Udayampalayam

 Udayampalayam is part of Coimbatore North in the Indian state of Tamil Nadu.
 It is located 7 km from Coimbatore Railway Station and 18 km from the airport.
 This is the northern border of the Coimbatore corporation.

 Tamil is the major language spoken in the area.
 The administration is through the ward councillor of the Coimbatore corporation.

 V. Ramamoorthy is the current councillor of the Coimbatore Corporation.

-Udayampalayam is well connected to other places of the city by the following bus routes:
+Udayampalayam is well connected to other places of the city by bus.